 What natural resources does Antarctica have?Snow, ice and wind.
 Sea, cold and clouds.

 There's a lot of penguins and seals and whales and some other sorts of birds, but they all eat some stuff called krill and that makes them taste fishy.

 People who have returned from Antarctica, especially after the winter report that there's a lot of time there.

 Not very good for ozone in summer or daylight in the winter.

 Why is the South Pole colder than the North Pole?The sun is up in the sky which is the right place for it.
 That means that it's North - Antarctica is South, which is where the sun isn't - so that makes Antarctica colder than the Arctic (another word for North Pole).

 Also, a lot of the sun that falls on Antarctica falls off again as it is pulled down by gravity which is a lot worse underneath things than on top of them.

-A lot of people visit Antarctica, they have to go on ships because it's traditional.
+A lot of people visit Antarctica, they mainly go on ships because it's traditional.

-Antarctica isn't really a country, it doesn't have a proper President or language or proper currency (although lots of places that DO think they are proper countries don't have those things either).
+Antarctica isn't really a country, it doesn't have a proper President or language or proper currency (although there are some places that do think they are proper countries don't have those things either).

 Nobody owns Antarctica - but that doesn't mean that you can go and claim it as yours for reasons that aren't entirely clear.